 11. Player Giveaways: Players participating in an AYBT National Tournament will receive free AYBT merchandise when attending the AYBT National Tournament.

 12. National Dates: Please view the web site for the dates of our National Tournaments

 The American Youth Basketball TOUR (AYBT) is a grade-based program.
 As a result, this does allow for students who have been held back or started late to have an opportunity to participate with their present grade.
 Any student athlete older than the posted dates and in that particular grade, AYBT feels would benefit most by playing with players their own age.
 Listed below are the age/grade relationships.
 There are no exceptions to this policy.

 - 12th Grade only 2 players from this class can play on a 10th-11th grade team for Nationals Events.
-More than 2 players from this class may participate in DSEs and other Special Events.
+More than 2 players from this class may participate in Events.

-As an example: a player currently in the fifth grade but born prior to Sept 1, 2003 is too old to play in the 5th grade category.
+As an example: a player currently in the fifth grade but born prior to June 1, 2007 is too old to play in the 5th grade category unless they are in the fifth grade.
 He/she must play on a 6th grade team or the team will have to move to the sixth grade division.